bthomas218/TL13-To-C-Compiler/README.md

 *Compiler Design Project*

 A complete compiler for a TL13 from scratch using Flex and Bison to implement lexical analysis, recursive descent parsing, and abstract syntax tree generation.
-Can translate TL13 into presentable equivalent C code with support for expressions, control flow, symbol table handling, and semantic analysis to catch compile-time errors.
+Can translate TL13 into presentable equivalent C code with support for expressions, control flow, function calls for TL13's built-in procedures, symbol table handling, and semantic analysis to catch compile-time errors.

 # Language Specifications
 ### Comments